vitorhirata/project-agrobio/README.md

 # Agricultural diversity modeling

 ## About
-This project contain the code of an agent-based model used to analyse agricultural diversity in traditional agroecosystems.
-This model was developed during my master's graduation in Complex Systems Modeling at Universidade de São Paulo (USP).
+This project contains the code of an agent-based model used to analyze varietal agricultural diversity in traditional agro-ecosystems.
+It is the result of my master's degree in Complex Systems Modeling at Universidade de São Paulo (USP).

-The master's dissertation (in portuguese) is available in this [link](https://www.teses.usp.br/teses/disponiveis/100/100132/tde-13122019-195850/pt-br.php).
+The master's dissertation (in Portuguese) is available at this [link](https://www.teses.usp.br/teses/disponiveis/100/100132/tde-13122019-195850/pt-br.php).

-## Utilization
+## Running the model
-To utilize the project start running the script initialize.sh, that will set up the project and dowload the required library in src/lib.
-In addition to that it is also required a C++ compiler, julia and the julia packages Gadfly and DataFrames, which are used to plot the results.

-To compile the code go to /src and run `g++ main.cpp -std=c++11 -I lib/bmp -o program.out`.
-To execute the code run ./program.out and the desired mode: 's' for standard, 'p' for plot, 'v' for parameter variation, and 'f' to get the fixed points under parameter variation.
-For 'v' and 'f' mode it is necessary to type the parameter that will vary, for example `./program.out v a 0 0.5 1` will execute the program with α assuming the values of 0, 0.5 and 1.
+To run the model, run the executable `src/agrobiodiversity_model.out` and the desired mode:
+- 's' for a standard run with default parameters
+- 'p' for plotting model's state of one execution of the model
+- 'v' for a compared run varying the specified parameter with specified values
+- 'f' for generating the model's final states under a variation of the specified parameter variation
+- 'd' for generating a phase diagram varying two specified parameters

+For example, run `./agrobiodiversity_model.out s` to execute the standard run or `./agrobiodiversity_model.out v V 5 10 25 50 100` to execute the model with the initial number of varieties in the community (V) assuming the values of 5, 10, 25, 50 and 100.
+The result will be saved in the src/test folder (if the file does not exist you need to create it) in the csv format.

-The result will be saved in src/test, in a csv format.
-The julia file src/plot.jl contain the function plotAll that plot all the csv files in the src/test folder.
+[Julia](https://julialang.org/) and the packages [Gadfly](http://gadflyjl.org/stable/) and [DataFrames](https://dataframes.juliadata.org/stable/) are required for plotting the results.
+Run the julia console in the src folder, then run `include("plot.jl")` to include the plot file and finally run `plotAll` to plot all the csv files in the src/test folder.

+## Compiling the model
+This setup was only tested on Linux operating system.
+First of all, run the bash script initialize.sh to set up the project and download the EasyBMP library in src/lib.
+Then, with a C++ compiler installed ([GCC](https://gcc.gnu.org/) for example), compile the code under the /src folder with `g++ main.cpp -std=c++11 -I lib/bmp -Ofast -o agrobiodiversity_model.out`.